bbqbailey/mqttDirector/README.md

 The bash utility mqttMonitorRPIChannels allows the monitoring of both channels, CONTROLLER/ACTION and CONTROLLER/RESPONSE.
 It can be redirected to a file when starting it.
-It is located on Hottub in directory .../mqttDirector
+It is located on DEV_NODE in directory .../mqttDirector

 SETUP: